 Original works of art are made with durability and longevity in mind, though there are a few simple things you can do to enhance their life span.
 Below are basic tips for the care and maintenance of your artwork.

-Artists use everything from oil paints to watercolors and sometimes an unusual combination of several media to a wide variety of surfaces.
+Artists use everything from oil paints to watercolors and sometimes an unusual combination of several media on a wide variety of surfaces.
 Most paintings are framed without glass, making them highly vulnerable to their surroundings, particularly sunlight.
 Pastels are an exception and they should be framed only under glass (thermoplastic has a magnetic pull).

 Oil paintings are quite durable provided they have been properly varnished.
 They can even withstand touch, which makes them the best option for children’s rooms.
 Keep oil paintings clean by wiping them gently with a damp cloth.
 You won’t damage your artwork since the oil is impervious to water.
 Acrylic paintings, by contrast, should be dusted lightly with a soft brush.